otacke/h5p-todo/README.md

 Allow multi-tier-questions, cmp. https://h5p.org/node/204840

 ### Multiple-Choice
-Add Discrete option mode, cmp. https://h5p.org/node/204855
+- Add discrete option mode, cmp. https://h5p.org/node/204855
+- Add confidence weighting mode

 ### Code feedback
 Is there a service with an open API that could be used to unit test code and return some results to H5P? ...